Snapping and Switching of Elastic Arches with Patterned Preferred Curvature: Discussion

-Although our analysis focuses on actively curving arches, there is a duality between increases in preferred curvature and decreases in compression.
-Moreover, our flat-clamped results directly generalize to any combination of flat-clamped and pinned arches when analyzed in terms of the relevant buckling modes (Sec.\ S3.6).
+Although our analysis focuses on actively curving arches, there is a duality between increases in preferred curvature and decreases in compression; therefore, our model readily extends to passive pre-curved arches under active boundary loading (Sec.\ S2.11).
+Moreover, our flat-clamped results directly generalize to any combination of flat-clamped and pinned arches when analyzed in terms of the relevant buckling modes (Sec.\ S2.6).
 However, much of the previous literature focuses on snapping of $\kb=0$ arches with ends clamped at finite angles $\theta_L$ and $\theta_R$ and snaps induced by changing $\epsilon$.
 To connect with these results, we note that such clamping conditions themselves generate a particular integral equivalent to a preferred curvature with mode amplitudes $\alpha_i/4=\theta_L+\theta_R (i \mathrm{\ even}); \theta_L-\theta_R (i \mathrm{\ odd})$, and we may use the corresponding compression spectrum to analyze snapping.
 In particular, this analysis immediately explains why asymmetric clamping control results in continuous transitions, while symmetric clamping enables snap-through following an antisymmetric pathway \cite{Wan_2020, Radisson_2023}.
 Furthermore, in the latter case, the symmetric transition mode lies just beyond $f_1$, enabling its observation dynamically \cite{Wang_2023} if not quasistatically.
 However, clamping angles can provide only 2-DOF control over snapping, thereby vastly reducing the potential for optimization.

 Overall, our approach thus provides a comprehensive and straightforward understanding of snapping in arches, illuminates prior results on naturally straight passive arches, and elucidates the more complex behavior of arches with preferred curvature, whether fixed at fabrication or induced by stimulation.
 Fabricated curvature enables tuning of thresholds, energy release, and mode shape, paving the way for improved snapping in metamaterials and other externally snapped devices.
 Arches with dynamic preferred curvature drive their own snaps, and can additionally sustain unexpected sequences of transitions and instabilities, including morphing between higher-order forms, non-reciprocal motion, and switching without snapping at all.
 Our experimental realizations of these phenomena are all demonstrated in a single arch, hinting at how such control may enable complex robotic functions and highlighting how mechanical constraints enrich and complicate active morphing.